 Now that’s inspiring, isn’t it?!

-Your task: Use the “SO THAT” approach to uncover your weight loss motivation.
+Your task: Use the “SO THAT” approach to uncover your real motivation.

 Now write it down, read it every day.
 And when you feel like your motivation is waning, this is what will help get you back on track.

-When you hold yourself to this standard but don’t measure up – you are absolutely destroying your motivation.
+What’s wrong with magazine headlines?
+They set completely unrealistic expectations.
+And when you hold yourself to a standard but don’t measure up – you are absolutely destroying your motivation.

-What happens when you don’t lose 17 pounds every week?
+What happens when you don’t lose 16 lbs in 5 days?

 What’s realistic you ask?